Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-Oh, if it has, I don't know about it.
-And that's the.
+If it has, I don’t know about it—and that’s the scary bit.

 00:09:04:24 - 00:09:06:22